sowsan/project-tesla/README.md

  - Session data collection and analytics

 ## Repos
-All  of the artifacts used for the prototype architectures has been shared via its own repos below.
+All  of the artifacts used for the prototype architecture can be found in respective repos below.

  - [Mobile App Repo](https://github.com/sowsan/project-tesla-mobile)
  - [Web App Repo](https://github.com/sowsan/project-tesla-web)